antmicro/job-storage-expansion/README.md

 This project contains open hardware design files for an expansion board compatible with Antmicro's [Jetson Orin Baseboard](https://github.com/antmicro/jetson-orin-baseboard).
 The expansion board includes a MicroSD card slot and an M.2 (key-M) slot intended for connecting additional storage solutions to the Jetson Orin Baseboard.
+It also includes an additional USB-C and USB type A connectors.
 The M.2 slot supports 2280 and 2242 M.2 NVMe discs.
 The design files were prepared in KiCad 7.x.